Greek and Roman Mythology in Art

 - Session 19 - Cupid & Psyche - Diana & Actaeon

 - Session 20 - The Pre-Raphaelites: Myth & Legend

 This programme may be subject to modification

 There is no compulsory reading required for this course, and there is no set course text, but if you would like to read more on the subject we suggest:

-- Malcolm Bull, The Mirror of the Gods: Classical Mythology in Renaissance Art (Penguin, 2005)
+- Bull, Malcolm, The Mirror of the Gods: Classical Mythology in Renaissance Art, (Penguin Books, 2006)

 Your tutor for this course will be Leslie Primo.
 Leslie is a highly experienced and well-known art historian who has appeared on television & radio and who has also lectured at organisations including the National Gallery in London and Wallace Collection.

 You can read more about your tutor at: Leslie Primo's website

 All our online courses are taught live which means you will be taught alongside other students on the course by a tutor at a specific time.
 To take part in the course you must be able to attend the online session at the time stated for the course description.